ttsvetko/HTML5-Desktop-Notifications/README.md

 - <strong>notsupported</strong> - Notification API is not supported in any format(WHATWG spec or prefixed).
 Notification could not be displayed.
 Any Notification API code execution will pass, but no notification will be displayed.

 # TODO
-- Promise is not supported for IE9/10.
-It should be included by the user.
+- [IE] Add support for event listeners
 - [IE] Implement actions as a thumbBar buttons
 - Add Support for Service Workers